API Reference#

 write_public_key(filepath)[source]#

-By default, the SSH private key only is stored, in the datashuttle configs folder.
+By default, only the SSH private key is stored in the datashuttle configs folder.
 Use this function to save the public key.

 Parameters: